 The Federal Pell Grant is the largest single grant program.
 Almost half of all grants come from the colleges and universities, more than a quarter are Federal Pell Grants, and the rest are evenly split between military student aid and state grant programs.

-To apply for grants, file the Free Application for Federal Student Aid (FAFSA) at fafsa.ed.gov as soon as possible on or after October 1.
+To apply for grants, file the Free Application for Federal Student Aid (FAFSA) at fafsa.ed.gov as soon as possible once it becomes available.

 What is a scholarship?

 Eligibility for a scholarship is based on merit.
 Examples of merit scholarships include those that are awarded based on academic, artistic or athletic talent.
 Scholarships may also be awarded based on unusual talents, such as making a prom costume out of duct tape.
 For example, the top prizes awarded by the Stuck at Prom scholarship contest are $10,000 each for the best dress and best tux.